 Managing agents should ensure that they consider within the SCR the risk of changes to regulation / legislation affecting their reserves, or the risk of sanctions preventing reinsurance recovery payments.
 In the UK, the changes in Ogden rates is an example of such a legislation change.
-Similarly, societal changes like trends in behaviours and awareness resulting in more litigious societies or technological changes should also be considered.
-The approach may be similar to that of latent claims, and it is stressed that the impact on mean reserves, volatility and dependencies should be considered, not only the impact on one of these parts.
+Similarly, societal changes like trends in

-7.3.9 Dependencies Between Years and Classes
+9.3.9 Dependencies Between Years and Classes